-- For situations occurring on-campus (UPC or HSC), call DPS (213) 740-4321. - For situations occurring off-campus (including buildings not located directly on UPC or HSC), call the police at 911. https://dps.usc.edu/contact/report/
+- For situations occurring on-campus (UPC or HSC), call DPS (213) 740-4321. - For situations occurring off-campus (including buildings not located directly on UPC or HSC), call the police at 911 or local emergency services. https://dps.usc.edu/contact/report/